 Once finishing the makeshift meal, Ben laid down on the blanket and cupped his hands under his head to gaze up through the columns of quaking aspens which towered like white candles pointing to an endless blue sky above.
 The scent of damp earth, cold air, and pine resin was rich.
 He inhaled deeply, wishing the smell would fill his pores, permeate his skin, never leave – a constant reminder of Travis Cooper and these days and nights at the ranch.
 Pulling his Blackberry from his jeans pocket, he held the device up and snapped a photo of the scenery above him before turning the lens on Travis and snapping a photo of his profile.

 “Does that thing really take pictures?”
 Travis inquired.
 He pushed the knapsack aside to lay down beside Ben.
-Wrapped an arm around his waist to pull him in closer and kissed his jaw.
+Wrapped an arm around his waist to pull him in closer and plant a kiss on his jaw.

 “Not great ones, but yeah.”